-For writing, the Farsi uses the Arabic alphabet, which flows from right to left, with the addition of four letters, but its grammatical and syntactic construction is Indo-European.
-Farsi has received massive lexical loans primarily from Arabic, but also from French, German and English - especially in this century, and especially for the names of "modern" objects or concepts transmitted by the West to Persian culture. .
-However, in the second decade since the Revolution a work of progressive replacement of the Arabic and European terms has begun in the country with terms taken from Farsi codified by the great classical authors, directly or with the juxtaposition of pairs of nouns, adjectives or adverbs. to be able to name also what in past centuries did not exist (for example the noun "automobile", first translated into Iran with "otomobil" or "mashin", is now translated with "khodro", term formed by the reflexive pronoun "khod" (" himself ") and from the root" ro "indicating movement).
-The juxtaposition is one of the three classical methods with which Farsi creates words, and its extreme flexibility allows us to often overcome the boundaries of classical "vocabulary", as is typical of contemporary Persian writers.
-The new terms have mostly spread thanks to their spontaneous adoption by writers, journalists and intellectuals in general, and also through a special weekly television program, during which the population is invited to propose the innovations it considers most effective. .
+For writing, Farsi uses the Arabic alphabet, which flows from right to left, with the addition of four letters, but its grammatical and syntactic construction is of the Indo-European type.
+Farsi has received massive lexical borrowings primarily from Arabic, but also from French, German and English - especially in this century, and especially for the names of "modern" objects or concepts transmitted from the West to Persian culture .
+However, in the second decade of the Revolution, a work of progressive replacement of Arabic and European terms with terms taken from the Farsi codified by the great classical authors began in the country, directly or with the juxtaposition of pairs of nouns, adjectives or adverbs Farsi so to be able to name even what in past centuries did not exist (for example the noun "automobile", first translated in Iran with "otomobil" or "mashin", is now translated with "khodro", a term formed by the reflexive pronoun "khod" (" himself ") and from the root" ro "which indicates movement).
+Juxtaposition is one of the three classic methods by which Farsi creates words, and its extreme flexibility allows it to often overcome the boundaries of the classic "vocabulary", as is typical of contemporary Persian writers.
+The new terms have mostly spread thanks to their spontaneous adoption by writers, journalists and intellectuals in general, and also through a special weekly television program, during which the population is invited to propose the innovations that it considers most effective. .

 11. The Islamic chronology starts from the Egira (to be pronounced with the accent on the E), that is from the Prophet's journey on Thursday 26 September (month of Safar in the lunar calendar) of 622 AD, thirteen years after the beginning of his preaching.